Weird (character): Publication history

-The Weird appeared in an eponymous miniseries.

-The character returned in a number of series written by Starlin: the 2006 Mystery in Space series, Rann-Thanagar Holy War (2008) and the 2009 Strange Adventures series.
+The Weird appeared for the first time as the protagonist in the eponymous miniseries, which presented a conclusive ending for the character and its story arc.
+The character later returned in a number of series written by Starlin: the 2006 Mystery in Space series, the Rann-Thanagar War (2008) limited series, and the 2009 Strange Adventures series.

 Fictional character biography

-A being of pure energy from an alternate dimension, The Weird was a member of a race known as the Zarolatts.
+The Weird is a Zarolatt, an energy being originating from another dimension.
 For years, his people had been exploited as energy sources by a cruel race known as the Macrolatts.
-However, for some unknown reason, The Weird did not share the docile acceptance of the rest of his race.
+For unknown reasons, The Weird did not share the docile acceptance of the rest of his race.
 When the Macrolatts sought to bridge the dimensional gap and attack other realms, The Weird knew he had to act.
-Escaping through a portal to another world, The Weird found himself on the planet Earth.
+Escaping through a portal to another world, The Weird found himself on Earth.

 Seeking a corporeal form to contain his energy, he possessed the body of a dead man named Walter Langley.
 This produced a composite form which contained both The Weird's memories and traces of Langley's.
-In this shape, he sought out Earth's superheroes for aid and was dubbed "The Weird" by the Blue Beetle.
+In this shape, he sought out Earth's superheroes for aid and was dubbed "The Weird" by Blue Beetle.
 With the heroes' assistance, he was able to repel the Macrolatt invasion.

 Tragically, his victory was short-lived.
-The Weird soon discovered that his new body was molecularly unstable and approaching critical mass.
-With the help of Green Lantern Guy Gardner, he was taken to the depths of space where he detonated, ending his brief life in the physical realm.
+The Weird soon discovered that his new body was unstable and approaching critical mass.
+With the help of Superman and Guy Gardner, The Weird was taken to the depths of space where he detonated, ending his brief life in the physical realm.

 Mystery in Space

-Starlin would later return to his creation in the pages of the 2006 limited series, Mystery in Space.
-For years, The Weird's spiritual essence had floated in the void until it made contact with the disembodied Captain Comet, himself robbed of life by the villainous Lady Styx.
-The intermingling of these spiritual bodies produced a reaction, which neither of them at this point understand, returning them both to life in regenerated bodies.
+Starlin would later return to his creation in the 2006 limited series Mystery in Space.
+For years, The Weird's spiritual essence floated in the void until it made contact with the disembodied spirit of Captain Comet.
+The intermingling of these spiritual bodies produced a reaction, resurrecting both Comet and The Weird.

 Since his return, The Weird has attempted to determine the cause of his mysterious resurrection and to seek out Comet, the "other" whose memories now mingle with his own.
 To this end, he has sought answers within the extraterrestrial church the Eternal Light Corporation, though he has since discovered them to have a sinister agenda.

 Having viewed the physical realm from outside of it, The Weird regards the universe with a more philosophical eye than most superhumans, always seeking to understand his own nature and purpose.